Experts in: Modern Times

 - Modern Times

-Through communication, we are, consciously or unconsciously in relation with the world.
-I am heavily interested in our relationship with digital governance – and by extension, to digital media.
-I thus pay a particular attention to communication infrastructures in security governance, which leads me to study new forms of surveillance in the surveillance society enacted by the digital.
-As digital media and new media, algorithms are a privileged topic to capture the media infrastructures for the communications they embody as well as to what they make possible for media technologies governing subjects and controlling spaces.
+Through communication, we are, consciously or unconsciously, in touch with the world, and I'm particularly interested in our relationship with digital governance - and by extension, digital media.
+I therefore pay particular attention to communication infrastructures, which leads me to study data and the new forms of control that the surveillance society puts into action in the digital age.
+As digital media, algorithms then become a favorite subject to better grasp both the media infrastructures of communication they embody and what they make possible as media technologies governing subjects and controlling spaces.

 HALL, Ingrid